 I first stepped into the world of marketing in the year 2000 – and I’ve never looked back since.
 In these years, I’ve gone from working for a large international company as well as small local businesses all the way to working for myself.
 And along the way, I’ve learned a few key marketing lessons that I’d like to share with you.

-Regardless if you’re a small business just starting out or a seasoned business owner looking to attract more of your ideal clients: Always keep these 9 key marketing lessons in mind to make sure your efforts are a success.
+Regardless of whether you’re a small business just starting out or a seasoned business owner looking to attract more of your ideal clients: Always keep these 9 key marketing lessons in mind to make sure your efforts are a success.

 1. Make it easy